Zoidt/E6.1-Traversable-Queue/README.md

    1. Think about where `traversal` should start when `reset()` is called.
    2. Think about what value `next()` should return and how that will affect `traversal`.
    3. Think about what condition(s) you need to have for `hasNext()` based on the value of `traversal`.
-3. Pass the unit test in the class `TestTraversable`.
+3. Pass the unit tests in `TestTraversable`.

 ---